Any beginner to wine who dreams of becoming a connoisseur one day usually gets the same suggestion. Try a Merlot.

 This flexible wine is usually found at both lunch and dinner tables for it’s ease in pairing with dishes.

-The list of dishes that Merlot doesn’t pair well with would probably be shorter than finding something it doesn’t complement!
+The list of dishes that this Fmerlotvarietal doesn’t pair well with would probably be shorter than finding something it doesn’t complement!
 In general you should avoid spicy dishes, or anything with too much leafy green stuff.

 Typically Merlots are matched with meat dishes, lamb, veal and hearty stews.
 Anything featuring mushrooms, chicken and pork or cheeses are also extremely accessible.